codenvy/docs/src/main/_docs/user-guide/user-subscriptions.md

 ## Paid tiers subscription

 Depending on your need, you might need more RAM resources than the one provided by the free tier, you might also want to get a better idle timeout configuration.
-Pair tiers subscription provide longer timeout and more RAM to your account.
+Paid tiers subscription provide longer timeout and more RAM to your account.

 Paid tier subscriptions are paid in advance and charged each month (see billing rules applied [here]({{base}}{{site.links["user-subscriptions"]}}#billing-rules)).